manticoresoftware/manticoresearch/manual/Updating_table_schema_and_settings.md

 ALTER TABLE table DROP COLUMN column_name
 ```

-It supports adding one field at a time for RT tables.
-Supported data types are:
+This feature only supports adding one field at a time for RT tables.
+The supported data types are:
 * `int` - integer attribute
 * `timestamp` - timestamp attribute
 * `bigint` - big integer attribute